 Searchers are confident in what they want, and are frustrated by website experiences that force them into predetermined paths that don’t meet their primary motivations.
 These shoppers feel empowered by choice and prefer tools that allow them to specify the exact information they want.
 Searchers make up the smallest number of online car shoppers, as many customers don’t know enough to articulate exactly what they want through a search tool.

 A second type of car shoppers, Tool-users, desire a more interactive online shopping experience.
 They like to set up parameters and manipulate information within a widget.
 These shoppers are the puzzle-solvers, the gamers, and the high-level explorers of online car research.
-Tool-users like to learn about cars through the relationships that exist between information on a dealer’s website and the variables that can be manipulated through that website’s tools.
+Tool-users like to learn about cars through the relationships that exist between information on a car dealer’s website and the variables that can be manipulated through that website’s tools.

 With new Tabbed Search Content and Search Facets that allow shoppers to refine vehicle lists quickly and efficiently, our new SRP gives shoppers tools to interact with the car buying experience in a more intuitive way.
 Tool users favor mobile browsing, and the new SRP design features mobile-minded menus that make interacting with search facets easy for shoppers on-the-go.
 Interestingly, while designed for mobile shoppers, in testing these facets saw an uptick in use on desktop, suggesting easy engagement on any device.